Burnly History, Family Crest & Coats of Arms

 Early Origins of the Burnly family

-Lancashire, where Burnley dates back to 1122, when a charter granted the church of Burnley to the monks of Pontefract Abbey.
+The surname Burnly was first found in Lancashire, where Burnley dates back to 1122, when a charter granted the church of Burnley to the monks of Pontefract Abbey.
 The Market Cross, erected in 1295 survives today at Burnley College.

 Early History of the Burnly family